 Cost of parking and speeding tickets

 Speeding ticket maximums vary by state.
-Tennessee is apparently the cheapest place to get fined (max $50), and Nevada one of the most expensive (max $2000).
+Tennessee is the cheapest place to get fined (max $50), and Nevada is one of the most expensive (max $2000).

 As you can see, even if your state isn’t taking your income directly, they will take it indirectly.
 And they have to; states need income to maintain roads, public schools, provide law enforcement, and fund other public services.
 As annoying as it is to pay taxes, the point is to help improve the community we live in.
 Even if you’re “saving” in income tax, you will be paying in other ways.